 Working from the road, even intermittently, can be an exciting and adventurous way to make a living.
 Saying that, there is a dark side to it.

+The main challenge with being a digital nomad is that your routine goes completely out the window.
 What makes it worse is that temptation is awaiting you at every turn, willing you to sacrifice your health for a quick hit of enjoyment.

 The only way to win against a system that is rigged against you is to use hacks that allow you to control the game.
 By controlling the game you can have your cake (or pad thai) and eat it too!